Latah County, Idaho: County boundary history

 The Idaho Territorial Legislature established the counties of Lah-Toh and Kootenai on December 22, 1864.
 Lah-Toh contained all of northern Idaho west of Shoshone County between the Clearwater River and 48° north latitude.
 Coeur d'Alene was named the county seat of Lah-Toh County.
 The legislature was well aware that settlement was lacking in the area to support a county government and established that the Governor could organize the county commission upon receipt of a petition from fifty residents.
 On January 9, 1867, the Fourth Idaho Legislature repealed the act creating the two counties, established the northern line of Nez Perce County to coincide with the present northern line of Latah County, and placed the remaining portion of Lah-Toh within the boundary of Kootenai County.
 Unaware of Lah-Toh's abolishment, residents of Moscow attempted to organize the county of Lah-Toh in 1878.
 Initially, the Governor granted the request, but later informed the residents that they were actually located within the boundary of Nez Perce County.
 The Idaho Territorial Legislature failed to address creation of a county for the residents of Moscow.
 As a result, Fred T. Dubois successfully petitioned on their behalf for the United States Congress to create the county.
 On May 14, 1888, Latah County with its seat at Moscow came into existence as the first and only U.S. county created by the United States Congress.

-2022 mass murder

-In the 2022 University of Idaho killings, in the early morning hours of November 13, 2022, a mass murder took place in Moscow, in which four University of Idaho students were stabbed to death in an off-campus rented home by one or more attackers using one or more long knives.
-The authorities have identified the suspect as Bryan Christopher Kohberger.
-The Latah County coroner conducted autopsies on the four and said the victims all appeared to have been stabbed multiple times with a large knife, likely by the same weapon, that at least one (with apparently defensive stab wounds on her hands) and possibly more appear to have tried to fight off their attacker, and that they may have been attacked while sleeping in their beds.
-None showed signs of sexual assault, and toxicology reports were pending.
-All four deaths were deemed homicide by stabbing by the coroner.